leaand01/WhiteBoxTesting_temp/README.md

-Temporary project for storing .draio images for the HotelBooking project.
+Temporary project for storing .drawio images for the HotelBooking project.